madhu0505096/SQL-CaseStudies/casestudy1.md

 Every one dollar spent equals 10 points so we need to multiply price of every product(other than sushi) by 10
 Similarly, since sushi has a 2x points multiplier on points we multiply price of sushi) by 20

+This can be done using Case when statement and then  to find total points for each customer we can use aggregate functions along with group by.

 ```
     select
     sales.customer_id as cust_id